The EU drone regulations have brought us the...

 PDRA-Gs are structured like STS and differ only in the higher risks of the mission.
 The usable templates are called PDRA-G01 and -G02, for example.

-A list of the PDRAs currently available in Germany can be found inour FAQ entry.
+A list of the PDRAs currently available in Germany can be found in our FAQ entry.

 The individual way: SORA.

-The process of creating a SORA-EU has been written by EASA in a 110-page set of rules (source: Regulation (EU) 2019/947 Article 11).
+The process of creating a SORA-EU has been written by EASA in a 110-page set of rules (source: DVO (EU) 2019/947 Article 11).

 The building blocks of a SORA